llvm/llvm-project/llvm/docs/LangRef.rst

 #.
 The optional ``fast-math flags`` marker indicates that the call has one or more
    :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations.
-Fast-math flags are only valid for calls that return a floating-point scalar or vector type, or an array (nested to any depth) of floating-point scalar or vector types.
+Fast-math flags are only valid for calls that return a floating-point scalar or vector type, possibly within an array (nested to any depth), or a homogeneous struct literal.

 #.
 The optional "cconv" marker indicates which :ref:`calling
    convention <callingconv>` the call should use.
 If none is